lbl-srg/obc/specification/source/verification.rst

 Example
 ^^^^^^^

-[Pending approval: building name, ALC logic diagram]
+.. todo:: [Pending approval: building name, ALC logic diagram]

 In this example we validated a trended output of a control sequence that defines the cooling coil valve position.
 The cooling coil valve sequence is a part of the ALC EIKON control logic